niranjv/ml-notes/regression/README.md

 ## Linear Regression

-* Is there a relationship between covariates & response?
+* **Is there a relationship between covariates & response?** - Fit a multiple linear regression model to the data and test `H_0`: model coefficients for all covariates are 0.
+Use F-statistic to reject `H_0`.
-* Is the relationship linear?
+* **How strong is the relationship?** - Use `RSE` & `R^2` as a measure of strength of relationship
-* How strong is the relationship between the covariates & response?
+* **Which covariates affect response the most?** - Look at p-values of each covariate in the model
-* Which covariates affect response the most?
+* **Effect of each covariate on the response?** - Look at value of model coefficients.
+Ideally, 95% CI for model coefficient should be narrow and far from 0.
+Collinearity can affect width of this interval, so look at `VIF` scores also.
-* How accurately can we estimate effect of each covariate on the response?
+* **How accurately can we predict future response values from new covariates?** - For mean response, use confidence interval.
+To predict response for a set of covariates, use prediction interval (will always be wider than CI due to irreducible error).
-* How accurately can we predict future response values from new covariates?
+* **Is the relationship linear?** Look at plots of (studentized) residuals vs. fitted values.
+Transform response or predictors to remove non-linearity
-* Are there any interaction effects?
+* **Any interaction effects?** Include interaction term and look at its p-value.
+Also examine increase in `R^2` and decrease in `RSE` of model.

 ### Assessing accuracy of coefficient estimates